On-demand Capacity Reservation

 A group can have only one reservation per VM size per zone, or just one reservation per VM size if no zones are selected.

 The quantity reserved for reservation can be adjusted after initial deployment by changing the capacity property.
-Other changes to Capacity Reservation, such as VM size or location, are not permitted.
+Other changes to Capacity Reservation, such as VM size or location, aren't permitted.
 The recommended approach is to create a new reservation, migrate any existing VMs, and then delete the old reservation if no longer needed.

 Capacity Reservation doesn’t create limits on the number of VM deployments.
 Azure supports allocating as many VMs as desired against the reservation.
 As the reservation itself requires quota, the quota checks are omitted for VM deployment up to the reserved quantity.
 Allocating VMs beyond the reserved quantity is call overallocating the reservation.
-Overallocating VMs is not covered by the SLA and the VMs will be subject to quota checks and Azure fulfilling the extra capacity.
+Overallocating VMs isn't covered by the SLA and the VMs are subject to quota checks and Azure fulfilling the extra capacity.
 Once deployed, these extra VM instances can cause the quantity of VMs allocated against the reservation to exceed the reserved quantity.
 To learn more, go to Overallocating Capacity Reservation.